gto76/python-cheatsheet/README.md

 * **With 'total_ordering' decorator, you only need to provide eq() and one of lt(), gt(), le() or ge() special methods and the rest will be automatically generated.**
 * **Functions sorted() and min() only require lt() method, while max() only requires gt().
 However, it is best to define them all so that confusion doesn't arise in other contexts.**
 * **When two lists, strings or dataclasses are compared, their values get compared in order until a pair of unequal values is found.
 The comparison of this two values is then returned.
 The shorter sequence is considered smaller in case of all values being equal.**
+* **Characters are compared by their Unicode IDs.
+Use module 'locale' for proper alphabetical order.**

 ```python
 from functools import total_ordering